falkr/ttm4175/pages/day2.md

 # Being Super User

 Some commands or programs require special permissions to run, usually because they affect more than one user or handle critical resources, or are related to the security of the system.
 As the user `pi`, you _have_ all these permissions, but to protect you from doing something stupid, you need to prove to the system that you are allowed to execute these specific commands or programs.
 For that, the command `sudo` exists, which stands for _"**s**uper **u**ser **do**"_.
-SOmtimes you just add this in front of another command that you want to execute with special rights.
+Sometimes you just add this in front of another command that you want to execute with special rights.

 ```bash
 sudo <important command...>